gradienthealth/pydicom-3/doc/tutorials/pixel_data/compressing.rst

     >>> ds = examples.jpeg2k
     >>> ds.decompress()

-This will decompress the :class:`~pydicom.dataset.Dataset` in-place:
+This will decompress the :class:`~pydicom3.dataset.Dataset` in-place:

 * The *Pixel Data* will be set using the uncompressed pixel data.
 * The *Transfer Syntax UID* will be changed to *Explicit VR Little Endian*.